srl-labs/containerlab/docs/manual/kinds/ceos.md

 cEOS Ma0 interface will be configured with a random MAC address with `00:1c:73` OUI part.
 Containerlab will also create a `system_mac_address` file in the node's lab directory with the value of a System MAC address.
 The System MAC address value is calculated as `Ma0-MAC-addr + 1`.

+A default ipv4 route is also created with a next-hop of the management network to allow for outgoing connections.

 #### User defined config
 It is possible to make ceos nodes to boot up with a user-defined config instead of a built-in one.
 With a [`startup-config`](../nodes.md#startup-config) property a user sets the path to the config file that will be mounted to a container and used as a startup config: